heroiclabs/nakama-docs/docs/runtime-code-basics.md

 The code in a module will be evaluated immediately and can be used to register functions which can operate on messages from clients as well as execute logic on demand.

-All registered functions receive a "context" table as the first argument and "payload" as the second.
+All registered functions receive a "context" table as the first argument.
 The "context" contains fields which depend on when the code is executed.

 | Field | Purpose |
 | ----- | ------- |